music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/06-cmnOrnamentsMultiple.md

 which in
 this example is top to bottom: first the turn, then the mordent.

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample196.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample196.xml" valid="true" %}